 The UK has the potential to be a world leader in tidal energy.
 It is the most reliable form of renewable energy, given that there are two high and two low tides per day.
 In spite of the large construction costs, it can provide a long-term supply of renewable energy.
 A 2017 report by the former Energy Minister, Charles Hendry, concluded that tidal power offers “an energy opportunity where the UK can reasonably aspire to be the global leader”.

-Swansea Bay tidal lagoon is in the pipeline to be the first tidal lagoon in the world.
+Until recently (June 2018), Swansea Bay tidal lagoon was in the pipeline to be the first tidal lagoon in the world, before being shelved by the UK Government based on cost.
 On top of saving 236,000 tonnes of carbon each year, the lagoon would also have huge financial benefits:

 2,232 construction and manufacturing jobs would be directly sustained by the build.